-Foreign bank obligations include a financing arrangement entered into in October 2000, totaling 20,000 Euros and consisting of a Euro accounts receivable factoring arrangement (see Note 1(h)) and a Euro Asset-Based Lending ("ABL") (up to 60% of eligible non-factored accounts receivable) credit facility for the Company's subsidiary, Audiovox Germany, which expires on November 1, 2014.
-The rate of interest is the three month Euribor plus 1.9% (2.19% at February 28, 2014), and the Company pays 0.22% of its gross sales as a fee for the accounts receivable factoring arrangement.
-As of February 28, 2014, the amount of non-factored accounts receivable exceeded the amounts outstanding under this obligation.
+Foreign bank obligations include a financing arrangement totaling 20,000 Euros and consisting of a Euro accounts receivable factoring arrangement (see Note 1(h)) and a Euro Asset-Based Lending ("ABL") (up to 60% of eligible non-factored accounts receivable) credit facility for the Company's subsidiary, Voxx Germany, which expires on October 31, 2016.
+The rate of interest is the three month Euribor plus 1.6% (1.99% at February 28, 2015).
+As of February 28, 2015, the amount of non-factored accounts receivable exceeded the amounts outstanding under this obligation.